-Complete Guide to PCB Design Reuse in the Cloud
+Complete Guide to PCB Component and Design Reuse in the Cloud

 Isaac Newton once said "If I have seen further it is by standing on the shoulders of Giants."
 Not all designs need to be remade from scratch, and if you organize your designs properly you can easily reuse your old design data in a new project.
 PCB design reuse practices are great for cutting down design time and ensuring all your products live up to the same level of quality.
 It’s all about making sure the knowledge you’ve gained from building great products can be adapted to new designs without constantly rebuilding the wheel.

 PCB design tools already allow users to open old designs and start modifying them, but the best software platforms like Altium Designer allow you to enforce a structure to your old design documents that is ideal for PCB design reuse (sometimes called block reuse).
 If you’re working with a remote or on-premises design team, placing your old designs on the cloud is the easiest way to reuse old PCB designs in new projects while keeping your team productive.

 When PCB Design Reuse is Right for You

 Not every company will require PCB layout design reuse.
 Service bureaus that do a lot of one-off designs with fully custom engineering probably aren’t reusing their designs unless they are doing multiple revisions for a client.
 On the flip side, service bureaus that design a limited product range with standard form factors, common interfaces, or functional blocks may need to reuse designs when engaging with clients.
 Similarly, electronics companies might reuse blocks of an old PCB design when developing a new product or upgrading an existing product.

 There are a few portions of a design project that are prime candidates for PCB design reuse: